 In Part 3 of our series on Celebrity Hotel Rooms and Suites, we hand off the episodes to Traveling Boy writer extraordinaire, Stephen Brewer.
-His selections are devoted to screen legend Katherine Hepburn, surrealist and personality Salvador Dali, and current Hollywood A-lister Gwyneth Paltrow.
+His selections are devoted to screen legend Katherine Hepburn, surrealist and personality Salvador Dali, and former Hollywood A-lister Gwyneth Paltrow.

 Celebrity Hotel Rooms and Suites, Part 3